lizzie-gilson1/discussion-9/instructions.md

 Hint: Try using print statements when debugging to figure out what each variable currently is.

-1. What where the errors highlighted by the debugger?
+1. What were the errors highlighted by the debugger?
 How did you fix them?

 Try using the gdb text-user interface (`gdb -tui ./average.cpp`).